Blog

 The validity

-• the sampling,
+• the sampling process,

 • data collection and

-• statistical analyzes and reports
+• the statistical analyses and reports

-• Dealing with limiting conditions
+• Dealing with limiting framework conditions

 • Acceptance among reporters and patients